UVU-AI-Innovate/UTTA/examples/README.md

 - 👉 **OpenAI**: Best for production deployment, balanced control/convenience
 - 👉 **HuggingFace**: Best for complete control, data privacy, long-term usage

-> **Note on Dataset Sizes**: For educational purposes, these examples use very small datasets (5-20 examples) marked with *.
-In real-world applications, you would typically need much larger datasets:
-> - **DSPy**: 10-50 examples for meaningful prompt optimization
-> - **OpenAI**: 50-100 examples minimum, hundreds recommended for production use
-> - **HuggingFace/LoRA**: 100-1000+ examples depending on task complexity
->
-> The smaller datasets in our examples allow for faster experimentation and learning without significant resource requirements.
+> **Note**: For educational purposes, these examples use much smaller datasets than would be required for production use.
+The dataset sizes in the table reflect realistic requirements for meaningful results in real-world applications.

 ---
 ****